LuvGuptaa/frontend-101/README.md

-This repo contains some practice tasks for frontend
+This repo contains some practice tasks.